-Medicare Advantage plans are offered by private insurance companies and are designed to add additional covered services like dental, vision, hearing, fitness, and in some cases even Medicare transportation benefits.
+Medicare Advantage plans are offered by private insurance companies and are designed to add additional covered services like dental, vision, hearing, fitness.

 Alternatively, Medicare Supplement plans do not provide coverage for additional services but instead provide additional financial coverage.
 These plans are designed to help you pay for your coinsurance, copayments, and deductibles.
 You’ll have to decide what makes the most sense for you and your needs: more financial coverage, or more covered services?

 Some conditions that can benefit from physical therapy are:

 - Cardiopulmonary conditions, such as chronic obstructive pulmonary disease (COPD), and cystic fibrosis

 - Hand therapy for conditions such as carpal tunnel syndrome and arthritis

 - Musculoskeletal issues such as back pain, and rotator cuff tears